Green, Yellow, Orange, And Red: What's the Difference?

 6. Boost the Immune System

-Not only does it have a delicious flavor, but yellow bell pepper is also packed with nutrients that are good for your immunity.
+Not only does it have a delicious flavour, but yellow bell pepper is also packed with nutrients that are good for your immunity.
 For example, it contains carotenoids and antioxidants that can help protect the body from disease.

 Yellow bell pepper is also a good source of vitamin C. A one-cup serving of this pepper provides almost three-quarters of the daily recommended intake for vitamin C.